On our final morning in Mostar we awoke early to begin our drive towards Konjic, just south of Sarajevo.

 We retired that evening to another hearty lunch before making friends with a couple of huge communal dogs that had taken the camp as its home, before a comfortable sleep in our cabin, ready for a similar journey tomorrow.

-Day 7: A similar start to the day, but this time our journey was up the Zelengora mountains.
+A similar start to the following day, but this time our journey was up the Zelengora mountains.
 A beautiful plateau at about 4,000 feet.
 We were a few days late to see the bears, our driver had seen a mother bear and two babies a few days before, but we were treated to the peaceful plateau of giant crickets, butterflies and horses.

 On the way back down we stopped at a local house serving coffee, rakija (a type of brandy), fresh juice and straight-from-the-goat milk.
 A homely experience, sat within a family farm as the locals spoke, we were told, about politics and free speech.

 Back at the pods, we had another hearty tea of lamb, goulash and cheese before heading in for our final night.
 Tomorrow, Sarajevo!

 by Tom McBeth and Natasha Bryan